dim-gggl/pocket/docs/installation.rst

 .. code-block:: bash

    # Install missing dependencies
-   pip install pocket[all]
+   pip install "super-pocket[all]"

    # Or install specific feature set
-   pip install pocket[pdf] pocket[web]
+   pip install "super-pocket[pdf]" "super-pocket[web]"

 Next Steps
 ----------

-Now that Pocket is installed, head over to the :doc:`quickstart` guide to learn how to use it!
+Now that Super Pocket is installed, head over to the :doc:`quickstart` guide to learn how to use it!

 See Also
 --------

 * :doc:`quickstart` - Quick start guide
 * :doc:`commands` - Complete command reference
-* :doc:`contributing` - Contributing to Pocket
+* :doc:`contributing` - Contributing to Super Pocket